 - Chill: Cover the bowl and place it in the refrigerator.
 Chill for at least 2-3 hours, or until the pudding has thickened.

 - Assemble: When you’re ready to serve, assemble the parfaits in jars, starting with some blueberry jam.
-Add layers of chia pudding, fresh berries, and repeat.
+Add layers of the pudding, fresh berries, and repeat.

 - Stir Well: Stir the pudding mixture well before refrigerating it to break up any large clumps of chia seeds.